International researchers

 The network Integration through Qualification informs and advises international students and graduates who wish to found a business in Germany.

 Arbeit und Leben Hamburg is a charitable institution in Hamburg that provides general legal advice about the German labor market.
-Their fair integration section can answer questions about work contracts.
+Their IQ Projekt "Faire Integration" can answer questions about work contracts.

 Developing skills